piranna/piranna.github.io/_posts/2022-11-30-WebRTC-Bugs-and-Where-to-Find-Them.md

 and speaker when they receive an incoming call without the user allowing it, or on resources constrained systems they can also force the termination of our app.

-Other way where low-end devices can be severely afected is by the number of participants, since the bigger a session is, the more streams they need to decode and more bandwidth they use.
-This can be somewhat aliviated in these cases by taking a more aggresive aproach when reducing the number of streams that clients will receive and decode or about their qualities, or maybe using [a different architecture for them like a MCU or an hybrid system like a XDN](https://www.red5pro.com/blog/3-key-approaches-for-scaling-webrtc-sfu-mcu-and-xdn/), so decoding and combined layout is being done on server side, reducing the
+Other way where low-end devices can be severely affected is by the number of participants, since the bigger a session is, the more streams they need to decode and more bandwidth they use.
+This can be somewhat alleviated in these cases by taking a more aggressive approach when reducing the number of streams that clients will receive and decode or about their qualities, or maybe using [a different architecture for them like a MCU or an hybrid system like a XDN](https://www.red5pro.com/blog/3-key-approaches-for-scaling-webrtc-sfu-mcu-and-xdn/), so decoding and combined layout is being done on server side, reducing the